algorithmiaio/dev-center/_pages/integrations/wolfram.md

 First, we specify the URL of the algorithm we want to run.
 You can get this from the Algorithm's page (such as [https://algorithmia.com/algorithms/nlp/SentimentAnalysis](https://algorithmia.com/algorithms/nlp/SentimentAnalysis)) under the "Install and Use"> cURL sample -- but in most cases it is just "https://api.algorithmia.com/v1/algo/" followed by the algorithm and version you want to use.

-{% if site.enterprise %}
-Enterprise users: your URL will be custom for your domain, e.g. "https://mydomainendpoint.com/v1/algo/" followed by the algorithm.
+**Enterprise users:** your URL will be custom for your domain, e.g. "https://mydomainendpoint.com/v1/algo/" followed by the algorithm.
-{% endif %}
+{: .notice-info}

 Next, we specify the input we want to send to the Algorithm.